Dreamshala

 No issue if they are charging something for notarization to non-customers, as the notarization charge will hardly cross $10/document (It was $10 in UPS when I last checked).
 You can simply make $50 fast and easily and use that to get it done!

-Recommended: How To Make 20 Dollars Fast – 51 Legit Ways [Get $20 Now!].
+Read: How To Make 20 Dollars Fast – 51 Legit Ways [Get $20 Now!]

 Chase Bank Notary Hours

 Again, there are no clear official guidelines for the exact notary hours, and it seems it depends from branch to branch.
 If you are a regular client, you can visit any branch.
-But if you are a private client, you need to visit their New York headquarter.
+But if you are a private client, you need to visit their New York headquarters.

 Working Hours Of New York Headquarters